University of Technology Sydney

 Teaching and learning strategies

 So that your learning is iterative throughout the session, we have designed the activities and associated assessment tasks to continually test and build on your conceptual understanding.
 These activities comprise both timetabled and self-guided activities, which feed into one another, along with three assessed quizzes during the session.
-The timetabled activities are: weekly lecture components (2 hours pw) online and nine face-to-face prac classes (four 2-hr and five 3-hr sessions) on campus, in the laboratory and glasshouse.
-The self-guided elements include weekly online peer-learning activities and online/face-to-face group work with your group project teams.
+The timetabled activities are:

-The iterative, reflective structure is designed to support you in making new connections, to place details in broader contexts and to take responsibility for your own intellectual and scientific development – none of which an algorithm can do for you.
-Using AI shortcuts not only means that you miss the opportunity for fully growing your brain, but also often results in wrong answers (remember – ChatGPT can’t think, and the material it generates is often fictitious).
+Using AI shortcuts not only means that you miss the opportunity for fully growing your brain, but also often results in wrong answers (remember – ChatGPT can’t think, and the material it generates is not only limited, but also often fictitious).
 So, please embrace the sometimes bumpy, but rewarding learning journey and growing your brain without AI shortcuts!

-LECTURE COMPONENTS
+LECTURE MODULES

-The backbone of your conceptual learning will be via pre-recorded lecture segments and associated material.
-At the beginning of each week, you will work through a total of approximately 2 hours’ worth of several shorter (5-30 minute) lecture videos before your prac session to be held in that same week.
+1. Online: At the beginning of each week, you will work through a total of approximately 2 hours’ worth of several shorter (5-30 minute) lecture videos before your prac session to be held in that same week.
 The lecture components will be made available to you as early as possible at the beginning of each week, so that you have time to work through the material before your prac session.

 PRACTICAL CLASSES (PRACS)

-1. Group project: 4 x 2-hr pracs and 3 x 3-hr pracs, commencing Week 2 (schedule varies - see weekly Canvas modules and announcements).
+1) Group project: 4 x 2-hr pracs and 3 x 3-hr pracs, commencing Week 2 (schedule varies - see weekly Canvas modules and announcements).
 Group project pracs will be run in the laboratory and the UTS Glasshouse Facility.

 Collaborative research projects are no longer the exception in science – they are a necessity for high quality research outcomes.
 Group-run projects also allow us to appreciate the benefits and work with the challenges associated with working as a member of a team.
 A mature approach to teamwork is a greatly valued skill, highly sought by employers.

-1. Practical application: 2 x 3-hr pracs, both run in the laboratory.
+2) Applying theory: 2 x 3-hr pracs, both run in the laboratory.

 These important sessions are vital to:

-1. applying concepts explored in lectures in a hands-on setting,
+• applying concepts explored in lectures in a hands-on setting,

 These pracs are enquiry-based, where you will conduct plant physiology experiments designed to develop your ability to follow a line of scientific enquiry, i.e., you will learn by doing.
 Most practical exercises are conducted in small groups.
 The class data generated in these pracs will be used for your short individual data reporting assessment tasks, which are due at least two weeks after the corresponding prac.
-Note: some group project activities will also be covered in these two practical application pracs.
+Note: some group project activities will also be covered in these two theoretical application pracs.

 SELF-GUIDED TASKS

-1. PeerWise activities.
+1. PeerWise conceptual development.
 To develop understanding of key concepts in the subject, writing and answering practice questions is a valuable tool in learning and also helps test comprehension prior to the quiz assessment tasks.
 You will use an online interface called PeerWise to (i) write four questions for your class peers based on learning in the subject, (ii) to answer four questions by your peers and (iii) rate and provide feedback on peer questions.
 Activities in PeerWise can provide an excellent study experience, so use of PeerWise beyond the required questions/answers is encouraged.

 2. Prac scaffolding.
 Prior to prac sessions, you will complete Canvas activities, including reviewing experimental design scenarios, to guide you through the core elements of each practical session and help identify known snag points in the pracs.
 These pre-work activities will provide the scaffolding framework needed to get the most from each practical session and to design a robust group experiment.